djeada/Databases-Notes/notes/07_concurrency_control/01_shared_vs_exclusive_locks.md

 ### Balancing Concurrency and Integrity

 Efficient database systems strive to balance the need for high concurrency with the necessity of maintaining data integrity.
 Locks play a pivotal role in achieving this balance.
+Here are the key concepts:

-- **High Concurrency:** Shared locks allow multiple transactions to read data simultaneously, increasing system throughput.
+- Shared locks enable multiple transactions to **read the same data simultaneously**, enhancing concurrency and system throughput.
-- **Data Integrity:** Exclusive locks ensure that data modifications are isolated, preventing conflicts and potential data corruption.
+- Exclusive locks restrict access to a resource for modifications, ensuring **data integrity** by preventing conflicts and data corruption during concurrent updates.
+- Locking mechanisms must be carefully managed to avoid **deadlocks**, where two or more transactions wait indefinitely for each other to release locks.
+- Transaction isolation levels, such as **serializable** and **read committed**, provide a framework for managing concurrency while maintaining data consistency.

 ### Best Practices for Using Locks

-To optimize database performance while ensuring data integrity, consider the following practices:
+To optimize database performance while ensuring data integrity, the following practices are recommended:

-- **Minimize Lock Duration:** Keep transactions as short as possible to reduce the time locks are held, decreasing the chance of blocking other transactions.
-- **Use Appropriate Lock Granularity:** Apply locks at the most granular level necessary (e.g., row-level instead of table-level) to allow greater concurrency.
-- **Avoid Unnecessary Locks:** Only lock data when necessary.
-For instance, use read-uncommitted isolation level if dirty reads are acceptable, reducing the locking overhead.
+- Transactions should be designed to **minimize the duration of locks** by keeping operations concise, reducing contention and blocking of other processes.
+- Lock granularity should be chosen carefully, with **row-level locks** preferred over table-level locks for fine-grained control, promoting greater concurrency.
+- Avoiding unnecessary locks helps reduce overhead; for instance, adopting a **read-uncommitted isolation level** can be beneficial in scenarios where occasional dirty reads are acceptable.
+- Deadlock detection and resolution mechanisms should be implemented to **automatically identify and address circular locking scenarios**, ensuring system stability.
+- Prioritize using **optimistic concurrency control** techniques, such as timestamp-based validation, in read-heavy systems to reduce locking frequency.
+- Regularly monitor and analyze transaction logs to **identify bottlenecks and locking conflicts**, enabling proactive adjustments to database configuration or schema.
+- Employ **indexing strategies** to limit the range of locks required, as properly indexed queries reduce the amount of data scanned and locked.

 ### Deadlocks and How to Handle Them